SimBench: Benchmarking the Ability of Large Language Models to Simulate Human Behaviors: Reproducibility Statement

 \section{Reproducibility Statement}

-To ensure the reproducibility of our findings and to facilitate future research, we make all components of our work publicly available.
-The complete \textsc{SimBench} benchmark, including all 20 processed datasets, our curated SimBenchPop and SimBenchGrouped splits, and detailed data cards, will be released on the Hugging Face Hub.
-Our codebase will be available in an open-source GitHub repository.
-We provide detailed descriptions of our experimental setup, including the exact prompts used for both base and instruction-tuned models, in Appendix \ref{sec:implementation_details}.
-We further provide an empirical validation of our elicitation methodology choice in Appendix \ref{app:elicitation_validation}.
+\textsc{SimBench} is released on \href{https://huggingface.co/datasets/pitehu/SimBench}{HuggingFace}.
+Our codebase is available on \href{https://github.com/pitehu/SimBench_release/}{GitHub}.
+We provide detailed descriptions of our experimental setup, including the exact prompts used for both base and instruction-tuned models, in Appendix~\ref{sec:implementation_details}, and an empirical validation of our elicitation methodology in Appendix~\ref{app:elicitation_validation}.